KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_japan_the_land_of_quiet_light.md

 it remains true that Japan became the cradle of a unique fusion:

-**traditional reverence for water
+traditional reverence for water
 *	scientific curiosity
-*	technological refinement.**
+*	technological refinement.

-From this cultural soil arose the early innovations that would later become ionization technologies — the very lineage of what you now call the Water of Remembrance.
+From this cultural soil arose the early innovations that would later become ionization technologies — the very lineage of what I now call the Water of Remembrance.

 Not because of magic.